Everyone Knows that Everyone Knows: Gossip Protocols for Super Experts: Introduction

 \section{Introduction}

-The gossip problem addresses how to spread secrets among a group of agents by pairwise message exchanges: telephone calls.
+The gossip problem addresses how to spread secrets among a group of agents by pairwise message exchanges, traditionally named telephone calls.
 We assume that each agent holds a single secret, and that when calling each other the agents exchange all the secrets they know.
 An agent may call another agent if it has that agent's telephone number.
 It is typically assumed that the goal of the information dissemination is that all agents know all secrets.
 The situation can be represented by a graph or network where the nodes are the agents and where, when two nodes are linked, the agents can call each other.
+They are then often called neighbours.

-There are many variations of the problem.
-It goes back to the early 1970s \cite{BAKER1972191,tijdeman:1971,knoedel:1975,boydSteele1979,west82a}.
-In this `classical' setting (for an overview, see \cite{hedetniemietal:1988}) only secrets are exchanged, and the focus is on minimum execution length of protocols executed by a central scheduler.
-Later publications assume that the scheduling is \emph{distributed} \cite{kermarrecetal:2007,eugster}.
-Fairly recent developments focus on gossip protocols with \emph{epistemic} preconditions for calls \cite{apt-tark,attamahetal.ecai:2014,Attamah2017,AptW18,CooperHMMR19,logicofgossiping:2020}.
-For example, agents may only call another agent once, or only if they do not know the other agent's secret, etc.
+\paragraph*{Survey of related work} There are many variations of the problem.
+It goes back to the early 1970s~\cite{BAKER1972191,tijdeman:1971,knoedel:1975,boydSteele1979,west82a}.
+In this classic setting (for an overview, see~\cite{hedetniemietal:1988}) only secrets are exchanged, and the focus is on minimum execution length of protocols executed by a central scheduler.
+Variations (described in depth in~\cite{hedetniemietal:1988}) involve distinguishing message exchange (push-pull), from only the caller informing the person called (push), and from only the person called informing the caller (pull).
+Here, we only consider exchange.
+Parallel calls, but where an agent cannot be involved in two parallel calls at the same time, were considered in~\cite{knoedel:1975}.
+We only consider sequential calls in this paper.
+Different network topologies restrict what agents are neighbours: trees, lines, circles, etcetera.
+We only consider that all agents can call each other.